Welcome to our Flexi-Schooling page

 It is clear that the schools innovative approach to learning is popular and is encouraging parents to select Hollinsclough School above others”

-Colin Hopkins, Director of Education for the Diocese of Lichfield, commented in a recent press release;
+Colin Hopkins, (the then) Director of Education for the Diocese of Lichfield, commented in a recent press release;

 Our Flexi-school Project supported by the CfBT Education Trust